phoet/partially_useful/README.md

 [![Build Status](https://img.shields.io/travis/phoet/partially_useful/master.svg)](https://travis-ci.org/phoet/partially_useful)

-When looking at a rendered html page, it's often hard to tell where the code of a partial lives inside the views directory.

-Surrounds rendered partials with html-comments in order to simplify the process of finding the proper file.
+HTML source code is very verbose and can be a pain in the ass to find a specific part on big pages.

+Finding the origin of a piece of HTML in the Rails `app/views` directory can be tedious and error prone.

+Adding this gem to your Rails application adds HTML comments at development time, so it's easy to find the right partials.

 ```html
 <!-- start rendering 'some_partial' with locals '[:all, :assigned, :locals]'-->